-The standard deduction is a specified dollar amount you're allowed to deduct each year to account for otherwise deductible personal expenses such as medical expenses, home mortgage interest and property taxes, and charitable contributions.
+The standard deduction is a specified dollar amount you can deduct each year.
+It accounts for otherwise deductible personal expenses such as medical expenses, home mortgage interest and property taxes, and charitable contributions.
 You take the standard deduction instead of deducting your actual personal expenses.

 Filing Status |